 - Did you get a new Cricut Joy?
-Here is a video tutorial for how to set up a Cricut Joy. + beginner project for Cricut Joy.
+Here is a video tutorial on how to set up a Cricut Joy. + beginner project for Cricut Joy.

 - How To Make Labels With Cricut / DIY Pantry Labels Video Tutorial -(You will find the designing tips helpful.)
 You will need to make adjustments for the Cricut Joy. (measurements and Smart Vinyl size) You can see how the Cricut Design Space works, how to upload designs, and how to adjust designs in Cricut Design Space.
 For cutting on the Cricut Joy there are no buttons to push, you just make it via the Make It prompts.

-Where to shop for die-cutting machines, supplies, sale items for Cricut crafts and projects?
+Where to shop for die-cutting machines, supplies, and sale items for Cricut crafts and projects?

 - Shop our Cricut Amazon list.
 I grabbed all my machines and supplies online and had everything shipped to my door.

-- Go here for the latest sales Cricut Sales
+- Go here for the latest Cricut Sales

 - Shop The Latest Cricut Joy Sales and Cricut Joy Bundles!

-Have you designed pantry labels or tackled a labeling project like this?
+Have you designed or tried to make your own DIY pantry labels?
+Or tackled a labeling project like this?
 I have a list of things I’m making labels for!
 I’ll be sure to share more projects soon.
 Happy Cricut Crafting!

 - Pin it for Later